No more 'kitten slaughterhouse': Government halts deadly cat experiments

 Breaking News Emails

-In a statement Tuesday, the USDA announced its "toxoplasmosis research has been redirected and the use of cats as part of any research protocol in any ARS laboratory has been discontinued and will not be reinstated."

-The announcement came two weeks after NBC News reported on a study that found ARS scientists had bought hundreds of dogs and cats from "Asian meat markets" and then had them euthanized and fed to healthy cats at their Maryland lab.
+The USDA's announcement comes two weeks after NBC News reported on a study that found ARS scientists had bought hundreds of dogs and cats from "Asian meat markets" and then had them euthanized and fed to healthy cats at their Maryland lab.

+In its statement, the USDA said its "toxoplasmosis research has been redirected and the use of cats as part of any research protocol in any ARS laboratory has been discontinued and will not be reinstated."

+Sen. Jeff Merkley, D-Ore., who'd called the experiments "deeply disturbing," said the agency “made the right decision today, and I applaud them for their willingness to change course.
+It’s a good day for our four-legged friends across America.”

-The study's authors, the non-profit White Coat Waste Project, said the gruesome experiments showed the agency had gone far astray from its mission of keeping the U.S. food supply safe.
+The authors of the "USDA Kitten Cannibalism" study, the nonprofit White Coat Waste Project, said the gruesome experiments showed the agency had gone far astray from its mission of keeping the U.S. food supply safe.

 In its statement, the USDA did not mention the "cat cannibalism" experiments, but it did say that "ARS toxoplasmosis research has reached its maturity and ARS considers the project’s objectives for agriculture achieved.
 While there is still additional research needed in this area regarding human health, this research area is outside of USDA’s stated mission."